 A strong technology team today must have strong skills in the following areas:

 - Ability to understand critical business process / data flows — Understanding the data sources, stewardship and governance has become very important — given how fast cloud providers come and go, how people within the organization come and go.

 - Measuring true ROI and value for money — Being able to account for the CFO which individual department is spending on IT across the organization.
 It was easier in an on-premise environment where all the spend had to go through IT.
 Not as easy when teams are circumventing IT and seeing more SaaS proliferation.
 Need more visibility.

 - Supplier risk management — Getting a better handle on the risk profile of each IT supplier.
 A lot of data is being shared with third party SaaS providers, and it has become increasingly to control granting of privilege access and sharing of data with third parties.
 Lastly, understanding accountability for data when a supplier is offboarded is often forgotten.

-- Security and compliance considerations — Ensuring functional teams understand and care about our compliance requirements — SOX, PCI, FedRAMP, etc. Ensuring we have understanding of the risk of 4th and 5th suppliers that the SaaS vendor is working with.
+- Security and compliance considerations — Ensuring functional teams understand and care about our compliance requirements — SOX, PCI, FedRAMP, etc. Ensuring we implement comprehensive vendor risk management and thus have an understanding of the risk of 4th and 5th suppliers that the SaaS vendor is working with.

 3. Have you found staff development and change to be any different to an on-premise model?
 If so, how have you adapted your own leadership style to build a great team?